firavoyage/blogging/values.md

 silicon valley is the whole web

 the world _is_ unfair, and it does not have to be fair

+# egoism

+as human beings it is our right (maybe our moral duty) to reshape the universe to our preferences

+why. because why not. and because i can.

+if you share the opinions, you might benefit.

+if you are the silenced, you could be exploited, you might not.

+you could protest, if it hurts, whether or not it would work. <!-- populism -->

+we have no enemies nonetheless. you *will* understand. you dont have to.

 # pragmatism